vamsikrishnamohan/vamsikrishnamohan/README.md

 - 👋 Hi, I’m @vamsikrishnamohan
-- 👀 I’m interested in WEB Designing
-- 🌱 I’m currently learning ...WEB Development
+-  Currently pursuing Mtech in IIT-Madras in DS and AI
 - 📫 How to reach me - krishvamsi321@gmail.com

 <!---